SolidOS/solid-panes/README.md

 ### Prompt usage hitory:
 * Model Claude Opus 4.6: Initially solid-panes is loaded into a HTML shell form mashlib that looks like ...
 Also, an iFrame is rendered inside the <div class="TabulatorOutline" id="DummyUUID"> for “isolated pane rendering”.
 Analize the solid-panes code for what it uses from this HTML and suggest a new HTML structure which is mobile and accessibility friendly.
 Lets go ahead and make chnages in this code as suggested to accommodate the new databwroser HTML.

+* Raptor mini: take a look how I wired the environement from mashlib into solid-panes.
+It is not quite right, can you suggest fixes?